-Glenn Robertson is one of Duncraft’s photographers and recently sent us this report about his activities with hummingbirds and the Texas Hummingbird Roundup.
-We weren’t able to find any other states that have a Roundup like this, but if you’re interested in participating in reporting hummingbird sightings, you can report them at Journey North. http://www.learner.org/jnorth Thanks Glenn for sharing your hummingbird activities.
-Glenn also photographed the images in this article for us–just beautiful!
+Glenn Robertson is one of the Duncraft photographers and recently sent us this report about his activities with hummingbirds and the Texas Hummingbird Roundup.
+We weren’t able to find any other states that have a Roundup like this.
+However, if you’re interested in reporting hummingbird sightings, you can report them at Journey North.
+Thank you, Glenn, for sharing your hummingbird activities.
+Glenn also photographed the images in this article for us—just beautiful!

 As a volunteer, I try to spend about fifteen minutes a day observing hummingbirds.
 I count the number of hummingbirds which come to the feeder and identify them by species and gender.
 The idea is to try to capture a snapshot of what hummingbirds are doing in a few minutes.
 I also observe to see if I can note any peculiar species which might come by.

 When I first began counting hummingbirds I was only aware of two species: the Ruby-throated and the Buff-bellied hummingbirds.
 In DeWitt County, Texas (Gulf region) we have several species which migrate through the area, and some even winter here.
 In my area, Ruby Throats arrive in late March and leave by May, being replaced by Black-chins.
 Black-chins remain for the Summer along with the Buff-bellied hummingbird.
 Ruby-throats reappear in August as migration gets underway.
 During this time, we also see Rufous and sometimes a few other species.